vaibhavsimha-j/Slot_AI/README.md

 ## 👨‍💻 Author

 **Vaibhav Simha J**
-B.Tech CSE (AI & ML) — JAIN (Deemed-to-be University), Bangalore 📧 22btrcl163@jainuniversity.ac.in
+Bangalore
+📧 vaibhavsimhajworks@gmail.com

 ---

 ## 📄 License

-This project was developed as part of B.Tech studies at JAIN (Deemed-to-be University).
-Feel free to explore, learn from, and build upon this work with appropriate attribution.
+This project was developed by Vaibhav Simha J. Feel free to explore, learn from, and build upon this work with appropriate attribution.

 ---